shanmukhchandrasekhar/Apache-kafka/README.md

 Kafka brokers are the severs that manage nd mediate the conversation between two differemt systems.
 Brokers are responsible for the delivery of right messages to the right party.

 ## Message:
 Message are simple byte arrays, and any object can be stored in any format bydevelopers.
-The format can be dtring, JSON, Avro, etc...
+The format can be string, JSON, Avro, etc...

 ## Topic:
 In apache kafka, all messages are maintained in what we call topics.
 Messages are stored, published, and organized in kafka topics.